 - Native Americans should not be called Indians.
 Columbus was mistaken.
 He did not land in India.
 If Native Americans want to use the term “Indian” they have that right, we do not.
 Why do we even celebrate Columbus Day?
 After all the suffering of this country’s indigenous people perhaps we should have a “First Peoples Day” instead.

-- Dish towels and dish cloths should be laundered separately and not with bath towels or underwear.
+- Dish towels and dish cloths should not be laundered with bath towels, underwear or other laundry.
 Please don’t ask me to explain.

 This is where I need to leave it for today.
 Perhaps I should apologize, because I have been thinking of this post for weeks and weeks and this is as far as I’ve gotten.
 These are the few things I know for sure as of today.
 I’m thinking as hard as I can and I know there are others to add to this list, I’m just not sure of them yet.

 Believe those who are seeking the truth.
 Doubt those who find it.